 If you like chocolate you’ll love Caffe Mocha with espresso, steamed milk and cocoa powder.

-Of all the types of coffee drinks available, one drink still less popular in the US, but adored in both Italy and South America is the Espresso coffee.
-It's a simple shot of the strong coffee served in a tiny espresso cup.
+Less popular in some countries, but adored in both Italy and South America is the Espresso coffee.
+It’s a simple shot of the strong coffee served in a tiny espresso cup.
 You can also order a double shot, if you wish a longer drink.
-In some countries, it's made with sugar, while in others you add the sugar yourself.
+In some countries, it’s made with sugar, while in others you add the sugar yourself.

 A good espresso is normally strong and dark in color.
 It has a good body and good texture.
 Though it may be made from dark roasted beans, some coffee brands excel at producing a great espresso from medium roasted beans.
 Also, many espresso beans include a measure of Robusta Coffee beans to boost the body, flavor and caffeine of the final drink.